camalot/mkdocs-test/docs/java/troubleshooting/index.md

 - `FORCE_REDOWNLOAD`=false
 - `LIMBO_SCHEMA_FILENAME`=default.schem
-- `LEVEL`="Default;${LIMBO_SCHEMA
+- `LEVEL`="Default;${LIMBO_SCHEMA_NAME}"

-NAME}"
+!!! note

-> NOTE: instead of using format codes in the MOTD, Limbo requires [JSON chat content](https://minecraft.fandom.com/wiki/Raw_JSON_text_format#Java_Edition).
+    Instead of using format codes in the MOTD, Limbo requires [JSON chat content](https://minecraft.fandom.com/wiki/Raw_JSON_text_format#Java_Edition).
 If a plain string is provided, which is the default, then it gets converted into the required JSON structure.

 ### Running a Crucible server